mweagle/Sparta/content/docs/faq/index.md

   * `ProcessSpawned`: A new **Go** process was spawned to handle requests
   * `ProcessReused`: An existing **Go** process was used to handle requests.
 See also the discussion on AWS Lambda [container reuse](https://aws.amazon.com/blogs/compute/container-reuse-in-lambda/).

+### How can I determine the outputs available in sparta.Discover() for dynamic AWS resources?  {#opsfaq3}

+The list of registered output provider types is defined by `cloudformationTypeMapDiscoveryOutputs` in [cloudformation_resources.go](https://github.com/mweagle/Sparta/blob/master/cloudformation_resources.go).
+See the [CloudFormation Resource Types Reference](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html) for information on interpreting the values.